xr-cc/proj-hsg-env-chal/code/README.md

-# Data Files for DS4A Team Project: Project Housing x Environmental Challenges
+# Code Files for DS4A Team Project: Project Housing x Environmental Challenges
-This folder contains all data sources of the project.
+This folder contains all coding parts of the project.